Go back to Resources

 Many companies relying on developer talent prefer Arc.dev to Triplebyte because of the following selling points.

-• Arc’s AI platform, though less reliable than Terminal’s, is more reliable than Triplebyte’s.
+• Arc’s AI system, though less reliable than Terminal’s, is more reliable than Triplebyte’s.

 • Compared to Triplebyte, Arc offers much more flexible hiring arrangements.
 It offers part-time, full-time, and permanent hiring.